 Through early identification, assessment procedures in school and any external agency advice, a child’s special educational need will be acknowledged.

 Using this assessment, class teachers and the school SENCO will act upon the advice of any professionals involved and meet with parents/ carers and children to determine the most appropriate outcomes in order for the child to make progress.
 These outcomes will be identified on a child’s support plan and support provided will match their special educational need and ensure the best possible outcomes for the child.
 Class teachers and support staff, under the guidance of the SENCO, will plan appropriate teaching and learning activities, modifications and differentiation of the curriculum and interventions to ensure that the child makes progress towards the outcomes.
 This support could take the form of different learning activities for the child, specialist resources, a specially designed programme of learning, the use of ICT equipment, adapted resources or an additional adult to provide a higher level of support.
 Additional resources will be put in place as necessary and levels of adult support will be appropriately matched to the needs of the child.
 Additional support may be planned as part of whole class teaching, on a 1:1 basis or as part of a small group and may be provided by either a teacher or teaching assistant.
 The impact of quality first teaching and interventions is measured as part of the whole school monitoring process and is a prominent focus of individual pupil progress meetings.
-Individual interventions are also monitored for their impact termly by the SENCO.

 In order to achieve outcomes set, children need time to develop skills through support received.
 Reviewing plans termly allows time for planned activities to take place and hopefully progress to be achieved.

 As stated, support plans will be reviewed at least 3 times a year on a termly basis.
 Where necessary, the class teacher will contact parents to arrange an earlier review of the support plan and agree next steps.
-At each review, an evaluation of the impact of the support that has been put in place will be made through the use of assessment data, feedback from observations, the views of the child, the views of the parents and the use of assessment information and data.
+At each review, an evaluation of the impact of the support that has been put in place will be made through the use of feedback from observations, the views of the child, the views of the parents and the use of assessment information and data.
 A joint decision will be made to either cease the SEN support plan or continue with the support plan.
-Where needs are complex and the support plan is not having the desired impact upon progress and meeting the child’s needs, a decision will be made to consider seeking further advice or support and/or making an Education, Health and Care Assessment.
+Where needs are complex and the support plan is not having the desired impact upon progress and meeting the child’s needs, a decision will be made to consider seeking further advice or support and/or applying for an Education, Health and Care Assessment.

 Education Health Care Plan